-However, the sub-fund meets the tax requirements for an equity fund, which means that 30% of the advance lump sums are tax-free.
+However, the sub-fund meets the tax requirements for a balanced fund, which means that 15% of the advance lump sums are tax-free.

 The taxable advance lump sums are generally subject to the tax deduction of 25% (plus the solidarity surcharge and church tax, where applicable).